tawnyzhao/mariosweeper/README.md

 ![](https://img.shields.io/github/last-commit/tawnyzhao/mariosweeper.svg)

-## About
+## Overview
 This was written for a high school programming course, Programming 12.
 This was created to mimick the original WINMINE that was released with the Windows Entertainment Pack.
+There will be no further updates for features, but feel free to open issues on bugs.

 ![preview](screenshot.png)